SUMMARY:The so-called 3x+1 problem is to prove that all 3x+1

 Although Glides are thus unbounded it is a far different proposition to find

-for any given k.
+for any given $k$.

 Glide Record